lumley/gimp-tmxtileme/README.md

 ## Installation
 Installation of this plugin goes like any other Python-fu plugin.
 Just download the file and move it to your GIMP plug-ins folder (by default, "%USERPROFILE%\\.gimp-2.8\plug-ins\" in Windows and "~/.gimp-2.8/plug-ins/" in Linux).

+Once installed you will find the plugin in Gimp menu: Filters -> Map -> Transform into TMX Tiles

 ## Collaborate
 Want to make your own plugins or improve this one?
 You can find some information on how to start on the next link:
  * [`Frederic Jaume - Python-Fu introduction`][URI_GimpTutorial1]